Tackling disinformation to support democracy

 - Erin SIMPSON (University of Oxford, Oxford Internet Institute, United States of America), Speaker

-- Frantisek VRABEL (Semantic Visions, Czech Republic), Speaker
+- Frantisek VRABEL (Semantic Visions, Czechia), Speaker